One World with Deepak Chopra: Distribution

 One World episodes are available on-demand, and by linear digital broadcasting on the digital broadcasting on the digital broadcast network NEWSWIREFM, becoming popular worldwide.

 The show has also been available via SONIFI Solutions in 1.4 million hotel rooms across North America.

 In Toronto, Canada, the series was also available for TTC riders in the TTC subway system through BAI Canada and TConnect Wifi.

 As of March 2015, One World is also available on John Hendricks’ global ad-free subscription video on-demand service CuriosityStream.

 One World was also broadcast on the SiriusXM Satellite Radio Oprah Radio channel in the US and Canada, Sirius 204/XM107, Mondays at 7 pm ET, prior to the channel going off the air in January 2015.

 History

 One World premiered on October 16, 2013.
 As part of the launch of the One World series, host Deepak Chopra and executive producer and director Martine Dubin, along with Ray Chambers, Frederique van der Wal, Paulette Cole, Paul Scialla, and the One World production crew rang the Opening Bell at the NASDAQ MarketSite in Times Square.

 Music

-One World's music is composed and produced by Dennis White, aka Static Revenger.
+One World's music is composed and produced by Dennis White, a.k.a.
+Static Revenger.